 ● Vomiting and nausea

-● Long recovery period, especially for sex change female to male surgery
+● Long recovery time, particularly for sex change female to male operation

-Some patients may also experience depression and high levels of anxiety before and after the sex reassignment surgery.
+Depression and high levels of anxiety may also be felt by some, before and after the gender reassignment operation.

-Sex reassignment surgery is usually successful.
-Around 80% of male-to-female patients report satisfactory sexual intercourse, including the ability to orgasm.
+Gender change operation is generally successful.
+About 80% of male-to-female patients state satisfactory sexual intercourse, involving the capability to orgasm.